EnergyTransition/ESDL-gitbook/esdl-concepts/data-types/items-assets-and-energyassets/README.md

 The Item class represents an abstract item.
 Items can have an id, a name, a short name and a description.
 The following classes are derived from the item class:

 * Assets: an Asset is an Item with a physical representation.
 * Services: A Service is a logical Item.

 ## Assets

 Assets are all physical items in the EnergySystem.
-Assets can have a location, a geometry, commisioning and decommissioning dates, cost information \(investment, installation and operation and maintenance costs\).
+Assets can have a location, a geometry, commissioning and decommissioning dates, cost information \(investment, installation and operation and maintenance costs\).

 Assets are contained by Areas.